-Specific topics of interest for new projects starting in FY23:
+Specific PI-SATS topics of interest for new projects starting in FY24:

-Projects are sought that would leverage unique and emerging LANL space exploration capabilities (such as ISR's hand-launch balloon platform or use of accelerators in space), would strengthen LANL competitive advantage (such as concept studies for CubeSat/SmallSat science missions), and/or address national and global security concerns (such as competition in the cislunar environment).
+Projects are sought that would leverage unique and emerging LANL space exploration capabilities (such as ISR's hand-launch balloon platforms, irradiation facilities at LANSCE or TA-36, or use of accelerators in space), would strengthen LANL competitive advantage (such as concept studies for CubeSat/SmallSat science missions, utilizing the expertise of ISR Division's Agile Space Team), and/or address national and global security concerns (such as competition in the cis-lunar environment).
 While any applied space-relevant project may be submitted from other Focus Areas (2.1-2.6), specific examples of topics appropriate and sought for PI-SATS are:

 - 1. Propulsion including development of new propellants, enhanced maneuverability of space craft, or new methods of impulse/thrust control - 2.
 Detectors including development of novel materials for detectors, data integration at the sensor, quantum sensing capabilities - 3.
 Advanced Manufacturing including production of needed components via In-Situ Resource Utilization (ISRU) of materials either on-orbit or on the lunar surface, or manufacturing processes in extreme environments - 4.
-Space Systems Engineering including development of technologies for autonomous spacecraft/space instrument operations, or new power sources that would enable new space science and exploration missions
+Space Systems Engineering including development of technologies for autonomous spacecraft/space instrument operations, new power sources that would enable new space science and exploration missions, new thermal control systems, etc. - 5.
+Mitigation of Orbital Debris including development of technologies for active debris removal